This Is Me Trying: Composition

 "This is Me Trying" was written from multiple perspectives.
-The song was inspired by her state of mind in 2016–2017 when she "felt like [she] was worth absolutely nothing".
+The song was inspired by Swift's state of mind in 2016–2017 when she "felt like [she] was worth absolutely nothing".
 It also contains themes of addiction and existential crisis.
-According to Swift, people around her were not aware of her trying "not to fall into old patterns".
-In the documentary concert film Folklore: The Long Pond Studio Sessions (2020), Swift said that the song also touches on alcoholism.
+According to Swift, people around her were not aware of her trying "not to fall into old patterns"; she also said that the song touches on alcoholism.
 The lyrics also address "where her life is", noticed in the verse, "I got wasted like all my potential".
 The song documents the accountability and regret of someone who admits feeling that they are not enough.
 However, there are "feelings of hope and growth."

 The narrator of "This Is Me Trying" embraces the perspective of "the rejected party to devastating effect".
 Swift tries to hide as the narrator of the track, as she gives "credence to the other person's view of her".
 She transmits the idea that she has a habit of needing "the last word, in public and private" and that has been her downfall.
-"This Is Me Trying" is an orchestral pop and dream pop song.
+"This Is Me Trying" is an orchestral pop, dream pop, and soft rock song.
 Its instrumentation features a "yawning" organ, "subtle" horns, percussions, strings, and a saxophone.
 The track was written in the key of A major and has a moderately fast tempo of 136 beats per minute.
-Swift's vocal range spans between D3 to C5.
+Swift's vocal range spans between D3 to C#5.
 "This Is Me Trying" evolves into a "wracked orchestral grandeur".
 The Guardian's Laura Snapes wrote the song "[sounded] more unsettling still for how Swift's voice, processed at a ghostly, vast remove, seems to encompass the whole song with her desperation".